-Join us for this simply stunning walk through of a micro wedding à là Française dripping in pink, rust, olive and gold tones.
-Ajna Ellis from Oui, Mon Coeur tells us more…
+Join us for this simply stunning walk through of a micro autumn wedding à là Française dripping in pink, rust, olive and gold tones.
+Ajna Ellis from Oui, Mon Coeur tells us more.

-“We don’t get many autumn/winter weddings in Southwest France as it’s mostly destination couples in search of our beautiful summer weather!
+“We don’t get many autumn weddings in Southwest France as it’s mostly destination couples in search of our beautiful summer weather.
 But we do still have beautiful, warm weather well into October, and it stays pretty mild even through November.

 Our models Ninon and Paul (a real French couple) helped us create the perfect “micro-wedding” à là française!

 We envisaged a bride who appreciates tradition, but who is also confident enough to do things her own way.
 Pairing her grandmothers’ heirlooms with embroidered velvet ankle boots.
 Her delicate Odette Paris gown was hand-embroidered with just a touch of sparkle.
 Accented with a Clare Lloyd Accessories hairpiece and earrings.
 She kept a hand-knit angora shrug close by for keeping warm during the couple’s portraits.

 As an extension of the bride’s confidence and style, we designed the décor and florals to fit and reflect the surroundings at the beautiful Château la Carrière (a brand new Dordogne wedding venue!).
 Where they have deftly mixed classic French elements with modern comforts and luxe touches throughout the interiors.